hahnalex/SciGraph-Grants-Analysis/data/README.md

 ### GRID Database

-In order to run `[...]/SciGraph/src/scigraph_grants.py` you must also have the GRID database stored in this `data` directory.
+In order to run `[...]/SciGraph/src/scigraph_grants.py` you must also have the GRID database stored in this `data/` directory.

 [GRID Database Download](https://www.grid.ac/downloads)